 This test provides that whether a person resides in Australia is a question of fact that depends on all the circumstances of each case, with the following factors to be considered:

 - Whether personal effects are kept in Australia or in the country of origin.

 - The extent to which any assets or bank accounts are acquired or maintained in Australia and in the country of origin.

-- Whether the migrant has commenced or established a business in Australia.
+- Whether a migrant has commenced or established a business in Australia.

-A returning expatriate, or new migrant having regard to their terms of their migrant visa, who is present in Australia for more than 183 days (continuously or intermittently) in a tax year is, generally speaking, a resident of Australia under the 183 days test.
-This is unless the Commissioner is satisfied that his usual place of abode is outside Australia and that he does not intend to take up residence.
+A returning expatriate or new migrant having regard to their terms of their migrant visa, who is present in Australia for more than 183 days (continuously or intermittently) in a tax year is, generally speaking, considered a tax resident of Australia.
+This is unless the Commissioner is satisfied that their usual place of abode is outside Australia and that they do not intend to take up residence.

-This is a “statutory” test and an alternative to the ordinary tests of residence – that is to say that individual’s may be “residents” under this test when they do not in any way reside in Australia in the ordinary sense.
-In effect individuals are “deemed” to be residents if they “are an eligible employee for the purpose of the Superannuation Act 1976 or is the spouse or a child under 16 years of age of such a person.'
+This is a “statutory” test and an alternative to the ordinary tests of residence – that is to say that individual’s may be “resident” under this test when they do not in any way reside in Australia in the ordinary sense.
+In effect individuals are “deemed” to be residents if they, “are an eligible employee for the purpose of the Superannuation Act 1976 or is the spouse or a child under 16 years of age of such a person."
 This test applies mainly to people working for the Australian Government overseas.

 It is possible for an individual to be tax resident in two countries concurrently, in other words to to have dual tax residency.
 For example, an overseas assignment may not be long enough to see you break Australian tax residency but long enough to have you considered a tax resident in your new country of residency - for example, a one year assignment to the UK or Japan.